Julie Salverson: Writer, Creative Resilience Trainer, Scholar, Speaker

 Theatre and Opera: http://www.catalysttcm.com/about.html

-Teaching: Salverson’s Fall 2015 teaching includes a second year performance intensive (Drama 238) and a senior seminar on aesthetics, ethics, and witnessing stories of violence (Drama 400)
+Teaching: Salverson’s 2015 /16 teaching includes a second year performance intensive (Drama 238 Fall) a senior performance seminar on devising, aesthetics, ethics, and witnessing stories of violence (Drama 400) and a second year performance/acting class (Drama 238 Winter).